The Open Group Standards Process

-Contribution means any submission to The Open Group intended by the Contributor for publication as all or part of any Open Group Standard, and any statement made within the context of an Open Group activity.
-Such statements include oral statements in Open Group sessions, as well as written and electronic communications made at any time or place on Open Group email lists.
+Contribution means any submission to The Open Group intended by the Contributor for publication by The Open Group as all or part of any standard, and any statement made within the context of an activity of The Open Group.
+Such statements include oral statements in The Open Group sessions, as well as written and electronic communications made at any time or place on The Open Group email lists.

 Contributor means any individual, organization, or other entity submitting a Contribution.

 Essential Claim means a valid claim of a Patent or a Patent application in any jurisdiction or a protected claim which would necessarily be infringed by the exercise of a right (including, but not by way of limitation, making, using, selling, importing, distribution, copying, etc.) with respect to an Implementation.

 Implementation means any implementation, in any form, of a standard of The Open Group Standard.